Melton

 Melton features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 63.9% of all households, including 23.5% couples with children, 21.1% couples without children, and 17.5% single parent families.
-Non-family households account for 36.1%, with lone person households at 33.1% and group households making up 3.0%.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 3.0.
+Family households account for 63.9% of all households, including 23.5% couples with children, 21.1% couples without children, and 17.5% single parent families.
+Non-family households make up the remaining 36.1%, with lone person households at 33.1% and group households comprising 3.0%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households